 - Professional or employment-related information; and

 - Inferences drawn from any of the above information.

 Sales of California Personal Information

-In the twelve (12) months prior to the “Last Reviewed” date of this Notice, we have disclosed certain California Personal Information to our data partners, including:
+In the twelve (12) months prior to the “Last Reviewed” date of this Notice, we have not sold California Personal Information.